 This process is expected to allow you to have the same service from the court as you would have, had you come to your hearing in person.
 The only difference is you will be able to do all of this from your home.

 You will need to have a cell phone, computer or tablet that has a camera, microphone and internet or Wi-Fi service.
-From this device, you will download the free app: Zoom.
-(You may also go to) Before your hearing date you will receive Notice to Appear from the court with all of the information needed to join the meeting.
+Before your hearing date you will receive Notice to Appear from the court with all of the information needed to join the meeting.
 At the time and date of your hearing, from the zoom app or webpage you will click “join a meeting” then enter the Meeting ID number found in your Notice to Appear, and a court staff member will take it from there.

 Please understand that you may be in a waiting room for a period of time before you are brought into the virtual courtroom as there may be other proceedings taking place.
 If you do not have access to a device that is capable of participating via Zoom please contact the Court to discuss alternatives.